SheffieldML/GPmat/matlab/readme.txt

 Version 0.1291
 --------------

 Changes to modelOutputGrad.m, modelOut.m, kbrOutputGrad.m, kbrExpandParam.m, modelOptimise.m to allow compatibility with SGPLVM and NCCA toolboxes.
+Added a preliminary coding of LLE.

 Version 0.129